bbc/genie-starter-pack/docs/gameplay-components/custom-settings.md

 ## How do I add custom settings to my game?

-The setting config for the game can be found in `src/main.js`.
+The settings config for the game can be found in `src/main.js`.

 ```javascript
 const settingsConfig = {